Let me level with you – I play a lot of guitar, but there are only two sites I use to find tabs.

 If you’ve been a part of the guitar community for any length of time, you probably know about Ultimate Guitar Tabs already.
 But something you might not know is how to use it.
 And no, I’m not trying to insult your intelligence.

 - Find highly rated tabs.
 Ultimate Guitar Tabs has a five-star community rating system for all their tabs.
 As much as possible, only reference tabs with five-star ratings.
 Also look for more votes rather than fewer.
-This is how you know whether the tab you’re looking at is more or less accurate.
+This is how you know whether the tab you’re looking at is accurate.

 - Choose the right tab type.
 This is displayed in the column on the far right.
 If you’re looking to learn the guitar part, you shouldn’t select “bass”.
 Don’t choose “chords” unless you want a lead sheet for the song.
 Use “tab”.